krotovks/kPerf_for_Oracle/README.md

  - Oracle 12c
  - Oracle 11g(I believe it should work too.)

+ ## BUG
+ - 1. Performance: You should have used a dedicated instance of kPerf to monitor DBSIZE.
+Please set ISSQLMODULE=False and monitor DBSIZE.
+Don't use both ISSQLMODULE and ISDBSIZE in one instance of kPerf.

+ ## Info
+ - Current release is 2.1.0.
+Minor bugs have been fixed.
+License has been extended until 2026-03-01 (yyyy.mm.dd).
+29.07.2025
+ - New version 2.5.0 is coming.
+29.07.2025.
+29.07.2025

 ## Contact
  If you have any questions, feel free to contact me via:
 - 📧 Email: krotovks [at] email [dot] com
 - 💬 Telegram: [@krotovks](https://t.me/username)
 - 🔗 LinkedIn: [Krotov Konstantin](https://www.linkedin.com/in/krotovks/)
 - :link: Blog: [My Blog](https://krotovks.com)